stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ### Vertex Shader

-The final change modifies the vertex shader to replace the colour with a texture coordinate passed through to the fragment shader:
+The final change modifies the vertex shader to replace the colours with texture coordinates passed through to the fragment shader:

 ```glsl
 #version 450